ten3roberts/qf.nvim/README.md

 Either 'c','qf', or 'quickfix' for affecting the quickfix list, or 'l','loc','location' for affecting the location list.

+If a value of 'visible' is given, it will use the currently visible list type, or the quickfix window as a fallback.

 ```lua
 -- Setup and configure qf.nvim
 require('qf').setup(options)